lerna/lerna/README.md

 ### Common `devDependencies`

-Most `devDependencies` can be pulled up to the root of a Lerna repo.
+Most `devDependencies` can be pulled up to the root of a Lerna repo with `lerna link convert`

+The above command will automatically hoist things and use relative `file:` specifiers.

-This has a few benefits:
+Hoisting has a few benefits:
 - All packages use the same version of a given dependency
 - Can keep dependencies at the root up-to-date with an automated tool such as [GreenKeeper](https://greenkeeper.io/)
 - Dependency installation time is reduced